Lotte Wubben-Moy

-Carlotte Mae "Lotte" Wubben-Moy (/nl/; born 11 January 1999) is an English professional footballer who plays as a defender for Arsenal in the Women's Super League and the English national team.
-She played college soccer for the North Carolina Tar Heels.
-She has represented England at multiple youth levels from under-15 up to under-21, and made her debut for the England women's team in February 2021.
+Carlotte Mae Wubben-Moy (/nl/; born 11 January 1999) is an English professional footballer who plays as a defender for Arsenal in the Women's Super League and the England national team.

+Wubben-Moy played college soccer for the North Carolina Tar Heels.
+She represented England at multiple youth levels from under-15 up to under-21, and made her debut for the England women's team in February 2021.

 Early life

-Carlotte Wubben-Moy was born in Bow, London, England to an English mother, Claire Moy, and Antonius Wubben, the Dutch owner of Kaizen Furniture Makers.
+Wubben-Moy was born in Bow, London, to an English mother, Claire Moy, and Antonius Wubben, the Dutch owner of Kaizen Furniture Makers.
 Wubben-Moy is fluent in Dutch.
+She has an older sister, Vita.

-She attended Olga Primary School and for secondary school attended Anglo European School where she was named victrix ludorum in 2015 – also attended Stoke Newington School and Sixth Form for her A-levels.
-She played football and netball, as well as track and field.
+Wubben-Moy attended Olga Primary School and Anglo European School, where she was named victrix ludorum in 2015.
+She also attended Stoke Newington School and Sixth Form for her A-levels.

+Wubben-Moy played football and netball at school, as well as competing in track and field.

 As part of the "Where Greatness Is Made" campaign, a plaque honouring Wubben-Moy was installed in Chadwell Heath.

 Club career

-Arsenal
+Arsenal, 2015–2017

-Having captained the Arsenal development team to an FA WSL Development Cup and two FA Youth Cup wins, Wubben-Moy made her senior debut aged 16 on 26 July 2015 as a 90th-minute substitute in a 2–1 WSL win over Notts County, one of two appearances she made during the 2015 FA WSL season as Arsenal won both the WSL Cup and FA Cup, completing a cup double.
+Having captained the Arsenal development team to an FA WSL Development Cup and two FA Youth Cup wins, Wubben-Moy made her senior debut aged 16 on 23 July 2015.
+She made two appearances during the 2015 FA WSL season in which Arsenal won both the WSL Cup and FA Cup; a cup double.

-Despite suffering an injury setback during pre-season ahead of the 2017 FA WSL Spring Series in 2017, Wubben-Moy ended up starting in all eight of Arsenal's Spring Series games as the team finished unbeaten.
+Despite suffering an injury setback during pre-season ahead of the 2017 FA WSL Spring Series, Wubben-Moy started in all eight of Arsenal's Spring Series games.

-North Carolina Tar Heels
+North Carolina Tar Heels, 2017–2020

-In autumn 2017, Wubben-Moy moved to the United States to play college soccer, joining ACC team North Carolina Tar Heels.
-She was a three-year starter at centre-back for UNC and was a second-team All-ACC selection in 2019.
+In October 2017, Wubben-Moy moved to the United States to play college soccer, joining ACC team North Carolina Tar Heels.
+She majored in exercise and sport science.
+Wubben-Moy had been offered a contract with Arsenal which included online university classes, but sought an in-person experience, and followed England (and later Arsenal) teammate Alessia Russo to the University of North Carolina at Chapel Hill.

 She scored her first collegiate goal on 8 September 2019 in an 8–0 win against UNLV Rebels, the first of six goals she scored in her junior year.

-In August 2020, Wubben-Moy announced she was forgoing her final year of college eligibility amid uncertainty around the season due to the COVID-19 pandemic.
+In August 2020, Wubben-Moy announced that, alongside Russo, she was forgoing her final year of college eligibility amid uncertainty around the season due to the COVID-19 pandemic.

+During her time with the Tar Heels, she was named to the 2018 All-AAC Academic Women's Soccer team, 2019 second-team All-AAC selection, and All-Tournament at the 2019 ACC Tournament.